ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Diagnosis steps

-• Inspect wiring and connectors for damage.
+• Inspect wiring and connections to the ABS module.

 Repair procedures

-• Repair or replace damaged wiring or connectors.
+• Repair any damaged wiring or connections.

 Tools required